Cheap home decor: how to update an outdated outdoor furniture to create a French rustic cafe setting in the backyard using old outdoor furniture.

 I have to say one of my biggest piece of advice for anyone who wants to get into DIYing and trying new projects at home…be ready for mistakes and have backup plans.
 We always make mistakes in our designs and I have to say sometimes they end up better than we had imagined when things go wrong.

 Either way pre-plan B or how the table turned out we decided to cut 45-degree angles for the two (short) side pieces of the frame.

 Once the angle cuts are made to the width of the table it time to cut the length of the table frame.
 We happened to buy the wood for the frame the same length of our table (6ft)

 Once frame pieces are cut to size it is time to assemble!

-Start with adding liquid nails to side board and nailing them together.
-Since we had messed up a measurement our side pieces have no 45 degree angle cuts..you will see in a second how our Plan B turns out.
+Start with adding liquid nails to the sideboard and nailing them together.
+Since we had messed up a measurement our side pieces have no 45-degree angle cuts..you will see in a second how our Plan B turns out.

 Add clamps to keep wood in place. (our little nosey girl was coming to check out what we were doing).

 And onto another mistake!
 Lol, it just kept happening honestly this was a black cloud of a project.

 Yea that turned into an argument…lets just say we misunderstood the measurement cut.
 And so a little sliver of wood made it all better : )

 Please keep reading…I promise after all this bad luck…it does turn out beautiful!